Lucy-Family-Institute/sbeconomydb/Automated Workflow Documentation.md

     2. Scrapes the 26 data files from indiannacareerconnect.com (refer to full documentation)
     3. Runs "automated_copy_paste_monthly.R" - takes the 26 data files and moves them from downloads to the relevant folders in raw data.
     4. Runs "data_manipulation_weekly_v24.R" - processes the raw data
+    5. Runs "git_commit.sh" to automatically push to GitHub

 - Optionally, run "sbeconomytracker.R" to check the app locally